emmaalbury/bank_tech_test/README.md

 * cd into the local repo
 * run the command bundle install

-To run tests:
-run these commands -
-rspec

-rubocop

 To run the program:

 run these commands -